Search

 Amazon Filters

-Amazon Filters were used to filter out 5 micron and 1 micron solids.
+Filters from Amazon Filters Ltd were used to filter out 5 micron and 1 micron solids.
 They are cartridge filters and are required to be changed when they are blinded up, typically every 10 days when run continuously.
 There are 5 filter housings and each housing contained 20 filters.
 To change the filters, 1 filter housing is isolated at a time and each filter is manually removed and replaced.

 Containers for temporary filtration